 A lot of people who have never been to this popular city ask what is there to do in Norwich?
 There are lots of things to see in Norwich, and to experience.

-The city of Norwich, which is the home to fictional radio presenter Alan Partridge is one of the most beautiful cities in the UK and Norfolk.
-The beautiful city which is situated on the River Wensum in East Anglia has a rich history dating back to medieval times.
+The city of Norwich, is the home to fictional radio presenter Alan Partridge and is one of the most beautiful cities in the UK.
+Norwich is on the River Wensum in East Anglia has a rich history dating back to medieval times.
 With its cobbled streets, culinary experiences, and magical atmosphere, you really do need to visit Norwich.

 We have put together things to do in Norwich and places to see so you can have a great time.

 One of the great places to see in Norwich is the Norwich Castle Museum.
 It’s the perfect place for those visiting Norwich to learn about history including warrior Queen Boudica who was the leader of a Celtic tribe.

 Norwich Castle was built in 1121.
 It is a gallery and a museum where you’ll find ancient artefacts.